jpemartins/qemu/docs/devel/vfio-migration.rst

 support by reporting the VFIO_MIGRATION_PRE_COPY flag in the VFIO_DEVICE_FEATURE_MIGRATION ioctl.

-Note that currently VFIO migration is supported only for a single device.
-This is due to VFIO migration's lack of P2P support.
-However, P2P support is planned to be added later on.
+Note that multiple VFIO devices migration is currently supported only if all of them support P2P.
+Single VFIO device migration is supported regardless of P2P support.

 A detailed description of the UAPI for VFIO device migration can be found in the comment for the ``vfio_device_mig_state`` structure in the header file